ZacVND/EatingDisorderApp/README.md

             ionic build <platform>

 ## Running:
-If you are running Mac OSX, the iOS emulator should already come with XCode.
+If you are running Mac OSX, the iOS emulator should already come with XCode.</br>
 If you want to emulate Android, <b>please install the emulator first.</b>

       1. To run the app on the emulator you have installed: